-In today’s society cell phones have evolved from being an item of convenience to a necessity.
-With smartphones being virtually everywhere, it’s easy to take them for granted.
+With smartphones being omnipresent in today’s world, it’s easy to take them for granted.
 Unfortunately, there are a number of people who find modern smartphones either too confusing or too difficult to use.
-An increasing number of elderly people are being left behind as they find it hard to adapt to rapidly changing technology.
-Similarly, people who are visually impaired may have difficulty operating a device that relies on hand-eye coordination.
+Elderly people are prone to being left behind as they find it hard to adapt to rapidly changing technology.
+Similarly, visually-impaired folks may have difficulty operating a device that relies on hand-eye coordination.

 The Necta Launcher is one that was designed specifically for seniors.
 It modifies the Android user interface by replacing everything with large, easy-to-see icons.
 All of the apps on the home screen are clearly labeled with large fonts.
 Necta also simplifies the Android system settings and enlarges the dialer.